MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

     |----|----|----|
     | BoSmith@contoso.com | 04/01/2024 | ABC |

-2. 04/25/2024: The email address changed from BoSmith@contoso.com to BoJames@contoso.com  for EntraID "A"
+2. 04/25/2024: The email address changed from BoSmith@contoso.com to BoJames@contoso.com  for EntraID "A".

-3. 05/10/2024: The file exported on the snapshot date is uploaded in Viva Insights
+3. 05/10/2024: The file exported on the snapshot date is uploaded in Viva Insights.
     * Select **04/20/2024** from the dropdown and not **04/25/2024** or **05/10/2024**.
-    * This ensures that the email address on 04/20/2024 (for example, BoSmith@constoso.com) is used to fetch EntraID "A" for all past dates
+    * This ensures that the email address on 04/20/2024 (for example, BoSmith@constoso.com) is used to fetch EntraID "A" for all past dates.

 #### Scenario 3

-1. Data source doesn’t track the email address changes and you didn't recently export data
+1. Data source doesn’t track the email address changes and you didn't recently export data.
 2. Email address was recycled for EntraID "A" and assigned to EntraID "B".
-You want the email address to match the new person (EntraID "B") for the entire historical data
+You want the email address to match the new person (EntraID "B") for the entire historical data.

 **Example:**